wormholer/KAP-manual/en/molap/create_rawtable.en.md

 ### Index

-Click `Index` dropdown on each row, user can select index type for each column.
+Click `Index` dropdown on each row, user can select index type for each line.
 The default encoding is `discrete`.

 ![](images/createrawtable_4.jpg)

-1. `discrete` index is the default index, it means only equal index is build for this column.
+1. `discrete` index is the default index, it means only equal index is build for this line.
 2. `fuzzy` index is for query with `Like` filter.
 If the column will in `Like` filter, please set the index as `fuzzy`.
-3. `sorted` index means the column is sorted and currently there must be one and only one column set as `sorted` in a table.
-By default, the partition column in data model is picked as `sorted` column.
+3. `sorted` index means the row is sorted and currently there must be one and only one column set as `sorted` in a table.
+By default, the partition line in data model is picked as `sorted` line.